mantidproject/mantidimaging/docs/user_guide/gui/image_view.rst

 wish to use, and the desired colour map.
 The default colour map is "spectrum" as it appears to be best-suited to taking the results of Otsu/Jenks and choosing colours that emphasise the separateness of the different regions.
 Note that changing the colour map only provides a cosmetic difference and does not influence the results of the algorithm.
-Users should note that the execution time of the algorithm increases greatly with the input value for the number of materials.
+Users should note that the execution time of the algorithms increases greatly with the number of materials.

 .. image:: ../../_static/auto_colour_palette_menu.png
     :alt: The auto colour palette menu